samnbogen/my_project/README.md

 # URL Shortener

-This is a URL shortener with an animated background built with React using Tailwind.
+This is a URL shortener with an animated background.

 It is deployed on [Vercel](https://my-project-red-eta.vercel.app/)

 ## Features